esoyke/Train/README.md

 ## Tradeoffs
-As the specs specifically said this would be displayed non-interactively on a 48" screen, I took the following liberties to speed up development:
+As the specs specifically said this would be displayed non-interactively on a large 48" screen, I took the following liberties to speed up development:
   * Didn't bother to concat/minify as this would be loaded just once and there was no potential gain
   * Didn't test on anything but Chrome as there probably wouldn't be a need to support multiple browsers
   * Didn't specify any @media breaks or test on anything other than a large screen
+  * Used absolute positioning for leader podium, both the images and SVG.
+Looks fine on my full screen but could get screwy on a smaller screen

 ## Issues
 Ran into a problem calling add/remove functions within the $interval when scrolling the users, and resorted to using